Astroturfing: How Hijacked Accounts and Dark Public Relations Faked Support for China's Response to COVID-19

 - 2“A Bot Network Arrived in Serbia along with Coronavirus,” Digital Forensic Center, April 13, 2020, https://dfcme.me/en/dfc-finds-out-a-botnet-arrived-in-serbia-along-with-coronavirus/.

 - 3Raymond Zhong et al., “Behind China’s Twitter Campaign, a Murky Supporting Chorus,” The New York Times, June 8, 2020, sec.
 Technology, https://www.nytimes.com/2020/06/08/technology/china-twitter-disinformation.html.

 Cite this case study

-Jeff Kao, "Astroturfing: How Hijacked Accounts and Dark Public Relations Faked Support For China's Response to COVID-19," The Media Manipulation Case Book, March 24, 2021, https://mediamanipulation.org/case-studies/astroturfing-how-hijacked-accounts-and-dark-public-relations-faked-support-chinas.
+Jeff Kao, "Astroturfing: How Hijacked Accounts and Dark Public Relations Faked Support for China's Response to COVID-19," The Media Manipulation Case Book, August 2, 2022, https://mediamanipulation.org/case-studies/astroturfing-how-hijacked-accounts-and-dark-public-relations-faked-support-chinas.